ondralukes/teafarm/README.md

 # teafarm

-This thing runs on Arduino Mega with Ethernet shield and connects to server through HTTP.
+This project runs on Arduino Mega with Ethernet shield and connects to server through HTTP.
+It waters with carriage moved with a stepper with endstop, and uses small water pump